 Well.
 Yeah.
 It’s really bad for you.
 Research shows alcohol has a number of different effects on your brain, liver, heart, weight, and pretty much anything else you care about.
 As you likely are aware, alcohol is a toxin.
 And when your liver is metabolizing this toxin it breaks the alcohol down into what is known as acetaldehyde, which studies have shown is up to 30x more toxic than the alcohol itself, and bodily exposure to that level of toxicity comes with some health implications.

 You can read the hyperlinked studies above, or you can allow us to give you a brief summary of the adverse health effects of alcohol.
 Lets start with the brain.

 Another facet in which alcohol can negatively influence your life is weight gain.
 We all know beer has lots of carbs and sugary mixed drinks can set back hundreds of calories by the glass.
 A big part of why heavy drinkers tend to experience weight gain lies in two separate outcomes post alcohol consumption: poor eating choices and lack of exercise the next day.
 Think about it, we’ve all been there.
-That 2am burrito might have been a mistake, but even worse, you won’t be ale to get to the gym and try to burn it off if you’re stuck on the couch nursing a hangover all day.
-Good news is Cydekick has zero calories, and you’ll be able to get out of bed and crush the gym the next day.
+That 2 am burrito might have been a mistake, but even worse, you won’t be able to get to the gym and try to burn it off if you’re stuck on the couch nursing a hangover all day.
+The good news is that Cydekick has zero calories, and you’ll be able to get out of bed and crush the gym the next day.

 So we’re not here to scare you away from drinking, but the objective reality of this situation is that as a socially normalized drug, people tend to overlook the negative health effects associated with drinking.
 We’re just here to offer you a little help on your weekends (or weekdays, no judging here).
 After all, even a superhero needs a sidekick sometimes.